Your Email Account

 - That is it – your account is ready for you to use!

-Your NetID and your email password are very important.
+Your username and your email password are very important.

 You can use them to log into any computer on campus, and most password-protected UST web sites.